 Playable in Flash form over at the developer’s website.

 My Computer Works (Mostly)

 So your PC can boot up in under ten minutes.
 That’s good, it means you’re ready for some of the bigger games.
 These won’t require a good graphics card or anything, you just have to have a working PC with some spare room for gaming.
-A high speed internet connection is pretty much an essential for these games too.
+A high-speed internet connection is pretty much essential for these games too.

 Be sure to spend some quality time in the options menu before starting, though.
 The default controls are god awful and you have to change the language to English.
 Still, if you’re looking for a challenging shooter, Halo Zero’s got you covered.

 It’s free to download in its finished form.